Subscription Modal Banner

 PNB AZpire Wiz

-• Life insurance protection for your child with a coverage of up to five times the educational plan premium
+• Life insurance protection for your child with coverage of up to 5x the educational plan premium

 • Additional 5% bonus of your total fund value for the last 120 months